The Relativity hybrid model

 We recommend the following workflow when setting up the Relativity hybrid model:

 - Set up single sign-on (SSO) in both your primary and duplicate instance to allow you to navigate between these instances without having to use two sets of credentials.
 See Single sign-on workflow (SSO) overview.

-- Set up and install Workspace Portal to your Relativity Server instances in order to view all your workspaces from a single tab that exists in both your master Relativity instance and your satellite RelativityOne instances.
+- Set up and install Workspace Portal to your Relativity Server instances in order to view all your workspaces from a single tab that exists in both your primary Relativity instance and your satellite RelativityOne instances.